 For new international students, particular care is taken around our induction events which begin on 13 September 2019 to welcome you to the UK and GCU prior to the start of teaching.
 There will be a whole host of fun and informative activities taking place during this period, including campus tours, city tours and social events where you can meet other international students.
 Where possible, we encourage you to arrange travel to allow you to arrive in time to enjoy these.

-MSc International Project Management is accredited by the Association for Project Management (APM), the Royal Institution of Chartered Surveyors (RICS), the Chartered Institute of Building (CIOB) and the Project Management Institute (PMI).
+MSc International Project Management is accredited by the Association for Project Management (APM), the Royal Institution of Chartered Surveyors (RICS) and the Chartered Institute of Building (CIOB).

 MSc International Project Management (Energy, Construction Management, Oil and Gas) is accredited by the Royal Institution of Chartered Surveyors (RICS) and the Chartered Institute of Building (CIOB).